 Firm Up Your Product Offering or Menu

-Your shop needs at least one version of the menu for customers to start buying.
+When selling baked goods from home, keep in mind that your shop needs at least one version of the menu for customers to start buying.
 The menu should include professional pictures, detailed descriptions, FAQs, and any other information buyers need to make a decision.
 Consumers are rightfully picky when it comes to food quality.
-Use this fact to guide your eCommerce product catalog design.
+Use this fact to guide your eCommerce catalog design.

 Create and Equip Your Kitchen

 Your kitchen will need reliable bakery equipment to make those delicious baked goods.
 When selling baked goods from home, it's smart to set aside enough money in the beginning so you don’t need to constantly buy new equipment.

 Here are the essential tools every baked goods chef needs:

 - Mixing bowls, spoons, and spatulas

 - Smallwares (knives, flour sifters, icing tips, etc.)

 - Storage equipment

 - Refrigerator, freezer, and/or other food preservation equipment